10 – Cattle Drive

 The Marshall Tucker Band was formed in the early 1970’s.
 Their roots began in the town of Spartanburgh, South Carolina.
 The band’s first album entitled The Marshall Tucker Band was released in 1973.
-For the next ten years the band would release at least one new album ever year in what was considered their most prominent period.
+For the next ten years the band would release at least one new album every year in what was considered their most prominent period.
 Even though the music industry went through many changes in the 1980’s, The Marshall Tucker Ban continued to tour and release new albums.

 The band has lost many key members over the years, but had continued to perform well into the 21st Century.
 Their last album release was a live record that was issued in 2013 entitled Live!
 From Spartanburg, South Carolina.
 Picking the 10 best Marshall Tucker Songs from a period of over 45 years is no easy task.
 However, it’s fun to do.
 As with all our lists, its purely subjective and really just meant to introduce young fans to some of the band’s best moments that they might not be aware of.